 How are injury compensation payouts calculated in Australia?

-The value of injury compensation payouts in Australia is calculated using “heads of damages” which consider:
+The value of injury compensation payouts in Australia is calculated using “heads of damages”, which consider both past and future economic loss and non-economic damages, including the following:

 - Cost of home care